jgagneastro/banyan_sigma/README.md

        psidec: Parallax motion factor psidec described in Gagné et al. (ApJS, 2017, XX, XX), in units of 1/yr.
 A N-elements array must be used if N stars are analyzed at once.
        epsira: Measurement error on the parallax motion factor psira described in Gagné et al. (ApJS, 2017, XX, XX), in units of 1/yr.
 A N-elements array must be used if N stars are analyzed at once.
        epsidec: Measurement error on the parallax motion factor psidec described in Gagné et al. (ApJS, 2017, XX, XX), in units of 1/yr.
 A N-elements array must be used if N stars are analyzed at once.
        ntargets_max: (default 10^6).
 Maximum number of objects to run at once in BANYAN_SIGMA to avoid saturating the RAM.
-If more targets are supplied, banyan_sigma() is run over a loop of several batches of ntargets_max objects.
+If more targets are supplied, banyan_sigma() runs over a loop of several batches of ntargets_max objects.
        hypotheses: The list of Bayesian hypotheses to be considered.
 They must all be present in the parameters fits file (See REQUIREMENTS #1 above).
        ln_priors: An dictionary that contains the natural logarithm of Bayesian priors that should be *multiplied with the default priors* (use unit_priors=True if you want only ln_priors to be considered).
 The structure must contain the name of each hypothesis as keys, and the associated scalar value of the natural logarithm of the Bayesian prior for each key.
        constraint_dist_per_hyp: A structured array that contains a distance constraint (in pc).
 Each of the Bayesian hypotheses must be included as keys and the distance must be specified as its associated scalar value. constraint_edist_per_hyp must also be specified if constraint_dist_per_hyp is specified.
 This keyword is useful for including spectro-photometric distance constraints that depend on the age of the young association or field.